Creosote: Ancient Desert Shrub That Smells Like Rain

 Creosote Ecological Associations – Volatile Leaves

-The stems and evergreen leaves of this plant contain a sticky resin that smells like (but doesn’t actually contain) the wood preservative creosote.
-This resin screens the leaves against ultraviolet radiation, reduces water loss, and poisons or repels microbes and most plant-eating animals.
+Creosote, the desert shrub, resin screens the leaves against ultraviolet radiation, reduces water loss, and poisons or repels microbes and most plant-eating animals.

 “Rain volatilizes that waxy coating which then produces a distinct, camphor-like odor which some desert dwellers call the smell of rain.
 You can often experience the odor by cupping some leaves in your hands and blowing on them.
 There is enough moisture in your breath to volatilize the wax. ” (Jonathan DuHamel).